brilliantlabsAR/docs/frame/building-apps-lua.md

 | `frame.file.mkdir(pathname)`        | Creates a new directory with the given `pathname`
 | `f:read(*num_bytes)`                | Reads a number of bytes from a file.
 If no argument is give, the whole line is returned.
 | `f:write(data)`                     | Writes data to the file. `data` must be a string and can contain any byte data
 | `f:close()`                         | Closes the file.
-It is important to close files once done writing, otherwise they may become courrupted
+It is important to close files once done writing, otherwise they may become corrupted

 #### Tips

-* On many online Lua guides, the examples allow `'r'`, `'w'`, or `'a'` as shorthard for `'read'`, `'write'`, or `'append'`, however Frame does not support that.
+* On many online Lua guides, the examples allow `'r'`, `'w'`, or `'a'` as shorthand for `'read'`, `'write'`, or `'append'`, however Frame does not support that.
 You need to spell out the whole word.
 * GitHub Copilot and ChatGPT will always generate incorrect code like `file.read()` rather than the correct `f:read()`.
 Keep a close eye on the syntax.
 * `f:read()` reads until the end of the line, so you need to call it multiple times to get through the whole file.
 It will return `nil` when it has reached the end of the file.
 * There is no function to check if a file exists.
 Instead you can try to open the file for reading and see if it fails.

 {: .warning }
-There is (an open bug)[https://github.com/brilliantlabsAR/frame-codebase/issues/234] where `f:read(*num_bytes)` will not always respect the num_bytes limit.
+There is [an open bug](https://github.com/brilliantlabsAR/frame-codebase/issues/234) where `f:read(*num_bytes)` will not always respect the num_bytes limit.
 Until that is resolved, your code should handle receiving up to 512 bytes at a time.

 #### Example